project-sunbird/sunbird-commons/pages/features-documentation/contenteditor.md

 ---
 # Content Editor

 The Content Editor or Online Authoring Tool allows all users with content creation rights to create multimedia content.
-Different content editors are available to create content for **Textbooks, Courses, Lessons and Collections**.
+Different content editors are available to create content for **Books, Courses, Lessons and Collections**.

 {% ingredient /features-documentation/textbook_create_usingeditor %}{% endingredient %}